danieljprice/phantom/docs/dustgrowth.rst

                 vfragin =       5.000    ! inward fragmentation threshold in m/s
                vfragout =         15.    ! inward fragmentation threshold in m/s

-inner and outer fragmentation threshold velocities above which fragmentation occurs (if ifrag > 0 and isnow > 0)
+internal and external fragmentation threshold velocities above which fragmentation occurs (if ifrag > 0 and isnow > 0)

 ::